 I love a good road trip!
 I especially love road trips that lead to a new local coffee shop discovery!
 That is where this story begins.

 My family and I headed to Southern Pennsylvania, specifically, Harrisburg.
-Just a few hours from home, the trip went by quickly and within a few hours we found ourselves at Elementary Coffee Co. .Elementary Coffee is located at the historic Broad Street Market in Midtown Harrisburg, Pennsylvania.… Click To Tweet
+Just a few hours from home, the trip went by quickly and within a few hours we found ourselves at Elementary Coffee Co. .Elementary Coffee is located at the historic Broad Street Market in Midtown Harrisburg, Pennsylvania.
+The historic building immediately caught my eye, it is beautiful!
+Click To Tweet

 The market is alive with a variety of vendors and in the midst of these vendors you will find Elementary Coffee serving up freshly brewed beans roasted by them.
 I found a treasure in this market.
 Elementary offers a wide variety of specialty coffee drinks as well as pour overs, appeasing the third wave coffee nerd inside of me.